 - Small Birds: Many small birds including finches, sparrows, and songbirds are prey for larger birds.
 Depending on the raptor species, they may surprise smaller birds on the ground or catch them in mid-flight, either through diving or after an acrobatic aerial chase.
 Accipiters such as sharp-shinned hawks and Cooper's hawks are specialists at hunting small birds.

-- Large Birds: Larger birds such as pigeons, doves, ducks, and grouse often become prey for larger raptors.
+- Large Birds: Larger birds such as pigeons, doves, ducks, rails, and grouse often become prey for larger raptors.
 Fierce predators such as the northern goshawk and the swift diving peregrine falcon feed frequently on larger birds.

 - Medium Mammals: Medium-sized mammals such as rabbits, raccoons, and large squirrels are regular parts of the diet of large birds of prey.
 Red-tailed hawks, ferruginous hawks, northern goshawks, and golden eagles hunt these bigger mammals.